Our knowledge of orthopaedics. Your best health.

 Medications

 Tell your doctor about any medications you are taking.
-He or she will tell you which medications you can continue taking and which you should stop taking before surgery.
+They will tell you which medications you can continue taking and which you should stop taking before surgery.

 Tests

-You may require several preoperative tests, including blood counts, a cardiogram, and a chest x-ray.
+You may require several preoperative tests, including blood counts, an echocardiogram, and a chest X-ray.
 You may also need to provide a urine sample.

-To help plan your procedure, your doctor may order special foot x-rays.
-These x-rays should be taken in a standing, weight bearing position to ensure your doctor can clearly see the deformity in the foot.
-These x-rays assist your doctor in making decisions about where along the bone to perform an osteotomy in order to provide enough corrective power to straighten the toe.
+To help plan your procedure, your doctor may order special foot X-rays.
+These X-rays should be taken in a standing, weightbearing position to ensure your doctor can clearly see the deformity in the foot.
+These special X-rays assist your doctor in making decisions about where along the bone to perform an osteotomy to provide enough corrective power to straighten the toe.

 Your Surgery

-Almost all bunion surgery is done on an outpatient basis.
+Almost all bunion surgery is done on an outpatient basis (same-day surgery).
 You will most likely be asked to arrive at the hospital or surgical center 1 or 2 hours before your surgery.

 Procedure